sunabagg/sunaba-docs/docs/contributing/compile-player.md

 ## Getting the runtime libraries

-You will need to obtain the necessary runtime libraries for you target platform either by [compiling them](compile-runtime.md) or obtaining pre-built ones from GitHub Actions
+You will need to obtain the necessary runtime libraries for you target platform either by [compiling them](compile-runtime.md) or obtaining pre-built ones from GitHub Actions, and placing the `lib` folder inside the `template` folder

 ## Build & Run